 Buy Less Presents

 What?
-Buy less presents?
-Actually not only is this a good idea that helps us all keep in tune with the spirit of a green Christmas, it also keeps those all-important finances in check.
+Buy fewer presents?
+Actually not only is this a good idea that helps us all keep in tune with the spirit of a green Christmas, but it also keeps those all-important finances in check.
 Instead of buying lots of presents for everyone in the family, why not decide to limit the number or even have just one person buying a single present for another?

 You can cut down the amount of CO2 emitted by carrying and delivering presents over great distances in cars and vans.
-By buying near home, not only are you boosting the locally economy, you’re helping to reduce those delivery carbon emissions.
+By buying near home, not only are you boosting the local economy, you’re helping to reduce those delivery carbon emissions.
 Look for local gift fairs and artisan shops that have put more love and attention into their products than your average factory manufactured goods.

 Choose Recycled Presents